 As public parks and rec departments think about reopening, they’re charged with doing so for an incredibly diverse range of people, facilities and programming.

-“Typically we will have participants aged zero through 99,” says Chris Nunes, director of Parks and Recreation for the city of Houston.
+“Typically we will have participants aged zero through 99,” says Chris Nunes, director at Woodlands Township.
 “In our area we have 150 parks, and we’ve had to educate ourselves on how people are going to fish with social distancing requirements in place?
 How are people going to play tennis, pickleball, basketball?
 Fill in the blank, we have that type of service.”

 Houston also has an immensely popular boat house, two public rec centers, an adventure course, and 14 pools.
 As a result, Nunes and his staff have had to rely on advice from an equally diverse body of resources, from trade publications to local, state and federal authorities, as well as “nearly every sport governing body imaginable.”